Pylons/pyramid/docs/quick_tutorial/package.rst

 ============================================

 Most modern Python development is done using Python packages, an approach Pyramid puts to good use.
-In this step we redo "Hello World" as a minimum Python package inside a minimum Python project.
+In this step we redo "Hello World" as a minimal Python package inside a minimal Python project.

 Background
 ==========

 Python developers can organize a collection of modules and files into a namespaced unit called a :ref:`package <python:tut-packages>`.
 If a directory is on ``sys.path`` and has a special file named ``__init__.py``, it is treated as a Python package.

 Packages can be bundled up, made available for installation, and installed through a toolchain oriented around a ``setup.py`` file.
 For this tutorial,